github/OAuth-Ruby-Quickstart/README.md

 3) Authenticate a user into our Sinatra app using GitHub's OAuth API
 4) Use Octokit to retrieve this user's information from GitHub

-### Prerequisites
-If you haven't signed up for the [GitHub Developer Program](https://developer.github.com/program) yet, you'll need to do that before starting this guide.

-[DEGW: Why?
-This hardly seems necessary—I don't think we have the right incentives set up to make this stick.
-Recommend removing for now.]

 #### OAuth 101
 TODO: Is this necessary / Appropriate?
 Perhaps include a high-level overview of the OAuth 'dance'?